Bytes - Your weekly dose of

 Chapter VI-A(Section 80) Deductions will help you save tax.
 Income Tax Act allows the deduction to taxpayers for certain tax-deductible investments/expenses.
-For eg. Investment in PPF, ELSS, National Pension Scheme etc. And expenses like a life insurance premium, medical insurance premium, higher education loan etc. are allowed as a deduction under a chapter VI-A. Keep your investment documents/payment receipts handy while filing the return.
+For eg. Investment in PPF, ELSS, National Pension Scheme, etc. And expenses like a life insurance premium, medical insurance premium, higher education loan, etc. are allowed as a deduction under chapter VI-A. Keep your investment documents/payment receipts handy while filing the return.

 Form 26AS is a tax credit statement.
 It contains details of self-assessment/advance tax deposited by you as well as TDS deducted and deposited by others on your income.
 It is important to go through Form 26AS and make sure that you are not missing out on any tax credits while filing your IT return.